-Siddhartha’s Intent and Khyentse Foundation jointly announce that a preview of Dzongsar Khyentse Rinpoche’s advice, What to do at India’s Buddhist Holy Sites, is available as a free PDF download from our web sites upon formal request.
-Please note: the book has been revised on January 13, 2010–please download the updated version.
+Siddhartha’s Intent and Khyentse Foundation jointly announce that Dzongsar Khyentse Rinpoche’s advice, What to do at India’s Buddhist Holy Sites, is available as a free PDF download upon request.
+Please note: the book was published in print and e-book form in 2018, to purchase this visit Shambhala.

 “The aim of all Buddhist practice is to catch a glimpse of the awakened state.
 Going on pilgrimage, soaking up the sacred atmosphere of holy places and mingling with other pilgrims are simply different ways of trying to achieve that glimpse.”

 —Dzongsar Khyentse Rinpoche